omku415/EventConnect/README.md

 ### Attendees:

-Register, log in, and browse a wide range of events.
+-Register, log in, and browse a wide range of events.
 <br>
-Join events and provide feedback after attendance.
+-Join events and provide feedback after attendance.

 ### Managers:

-Register and upload a resume for admin approval.
+-Register and upload a resume for admin approval.
 <br>
 -Once approved, manage and post events.
 <br>